sophiahchiang/overleaf/README.md

 This project is a starting point for what can hopefully eventually become a usable Overleaf iOS app.
 It will have the following features:

 1) Document that you can use to write markdown
-2) Easy to navigate file system UI that allows you to create new files and delete old ones
+2) Easy to navigate file system UI
+3) Create new files, delete files, and edit files you've already created

 ### Lessons Learned